 I began fighting at a housing project boxing gym.
 Over time, it helped me outgrow the (minor-league) street gang I'd co-founded at age nine and the fast track to a life of crime, early death, or prison that too many of my childhood friends ended up on.

-(maybe early childhood family brawls were why) and daydreaming of becoming a professional boxer, I fought for eight years overall – the last three-and-a-half at Detroit’s legendary Kronk Gym.
+(maybe early childhood family brawls were why) and dreaming of becoming a professional boxer, I fought for eight years overall – the last three-and-a-half at Detroit’s legendary Kronk Gym.
 I forced myself daily to appear nonchalant while enduring the dread of battling world-class professional boxers as their spar-mate (or human punching-bag).

 I was the only white there.
 Our father-figure was the top boxing coach in Detroit back then, the quietly dignified, wise, and kind John Brown.
 Race was irrelevant – all that really mattered was your heart – your desire to fight three l-o-n-g rounds per day (Kronk rounds were four minutes each).